Day 9 – For freedom

 We cannot earn it and we cannot deserve it.
 But God, in His love, calls us to freely receive it by faith.
 Give God glory today for the atoning work of Christ, our Redeemer, who saved us all by Himself.
 And join me in honoring the Lamb of God in this holy season.

-The Day of Atonement – the holiest 24-hour period of the entire year – begins at SUNDOWN TONIGHT!
+The Day of Atonement – the holiest day of the entire year – begins at SUNDOWN TONIGHT!

-I urge you to send me your prayer needs now so I can believe God with you for your miracle.
-If you have not already done so, make sure you bring your Atonement Offering before the Lord as He commands (Deut.
-16:16).
+I urge you to send me your prayer needs right now – do not wait!
+I want to believe God with you for your miracle and the 7 mighty blessings of Atonement.
+If you have not already done so, make sure you bring your Atonement Offering before the Lord as He commands (Deuteronomy 16:16).
 Your seed-faith gift will help keep this vital voice for the Gospel strong.

 Yours for the harvest,